kuzudb/kuzu-docs/docs/getting-started/cli.md

 ---------------------------------------
 ```

-- Load data (replace `"user.csv"` with the full path to your csv and use quotation marks around the path):
+- Load data (be sure to replace `"user.csv"` with the full path to your csv file and use quotation marks around the path):

 ```
 kuzu> COPY User FROM "user.csv";